nikoletaxvs/nikoletaxvs/README.md

-- 🔭 Currently working on my **thesis on Web Development** with .Net 6.0 ,Entity Fremework, and MVC architecture
+- 🔭 Currently working on my **thesis on Web Development** with .Net 6.0 ,Entity Fremework, and SQL Server 2019

 - 🌱 Will soon graduate from **University of Piraeus**